Taskin Ahmed: 2017-2018

+2021-2022

 In June 2021, he was named in the Bangladesh's squad across all formats for their tour to Zimbabwe.
 In the only Test match against Zimbabwe, he scored 75 runs and claimed his maiden half-century in Test cricket.
 He sustained a partnership of 191 runs along with Mahmudullah, which was the second highest ninth wicket partnership in Test cricket.
-Taskin's 75 runs was also the highest individual score at number 10 by a Bangladeshi batsman in away.
+Taskin's 75 runs was also the highest individual score at number 10 by a Bangladeshi batsman in an away match.

 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.
 In 2022 T20 World Cup, he became the most wicket taker from Bangladesh by taking 8 wickets in 5 matches.

+2023-2024

+In March 2023, During the first T20, Taskin forced the visitors Ireland to slow down with his three-wicket burst in the fourth over before claiming another wicket in the final over to finish with 4-16, his career-best figures in T20Is in Bangladesh's T20 series against Ireland against Ireland.
+In September 2023, he was picked in Bangladesh's squad for 2023 Cricket World Cup.

+2024-2025

+In May 2024, he was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup.

+2025-2026

+On 12 January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.

 Bowling speed

-Taskin is currently the fastest bowler in the history of Bangladesh cricket.
-During the 2021 T-20 World Cup, Taskin clocked 150+km/h in a match, where Mashrafe Mortaza, previous fastest, has clocked 148 km/h during a Test against New Zealand at Hamilton in 2001.
+During the 2022 T-20 World Cup, Taskin bowled a 149.56km/h delivery to De Cock, where Mashrafe Mortaza, previous fastest, has clocked 148 km/h during a Test against New Zealand at Hamilton in 2001.
 Taskin can consistently bowl around 140 km/h.

+This record was eventually broken by Nahid Rana, who hit 152km/h against Pakistan during 2024 Bangladesh's Tour Of Pakistan.

 Personal life

 Taskin is the son of businessman Abdur Rashid and Sabina Yasmin.
 Taskin completed SSC from King Khaled Institute and HSC from Stamford College.
 He then studied at American International University-Bangladesh (AIUB).

 In November 2017, Taskin married his childhood friend Sayeda Rabeya Nayeem.
-On 30 September 2018, their first child, Tashfeen Ahmed Rihan was born.
+On 30 September 2018, their first child was born.